The Ultimate Kalsoy Island Travel Guide

 Guided hike to Kallur Ligthhouse

-Want to tick off all the must-sees on Kalsoy island including personal guidance?
-Book your drivers’ guide tour to Kalsoy island.
+Want to tick off all the must-sees on Kalsoy island including personal guidance with pick up in the capital Tórshavn?
+Book your drivers’ guided tour to Kalsoy island.

 You are guaranteed a pleasant drive through the island and stops on all the must-sees on the way.
 This is the perfect opportunity to enjoy the enchanting views, while being able to ask all the questions you might have!